liverpoolgroupc/fileSystem/README.md

   --collect-all tkinter ^
   src\app.py

-7) Troubleshooting
+## 7 Troubleshooting

-pyinstaller: command not found → python -m pip install pyinstaller
+- **pyinstaller: command not found** → run `python -m pip install pyinstaller`

-No GUI / Tk 8.5 warning on macOS → use Python 3.10+ that ships with Tk 8.6+
+- **No GUI / Tk 8.5 warning on macOS** → use Python 3.10+ that ships with Tk 8.6+

-attempted relative import with no known parent package → imports in app.py are absolute (a small sys.path shim is included).
+- **attempted relative import with no known parent package** → imports in `app.py` are absolute (a small `sys.path` shim is included)

-Data not updating → check effective data root in logs; packaged mode writes to user directory listed above.
+- **Data not updating** → check the effective data root in logs; packaged mode writes to the user directory listed above

-8) !!!!!!!!!!!!!!!!!
+## 8 !!!!!!!!!!!!!!!!!
 Important Notes !!!!!!!!!!!!!!!!!!!
-Alternative Solution when failed to run .exe file in window envoirnment
+## Alternative Solution when failed to run .exe file in window envoirnment

 1.use terminal to change directory to rms folder

 2.use the following command in terminal : python -m src.app

-9) Run unit test
+## 9 Run unit test

 1 . cd to rms
 2. use the following command python -m unittest tests.test_rms

+## 10 Project Contributors

+This project was developed collaboratively by **Group C** as part of the MSc Software Engineering Programme.
+Team members (in alphabetical order): **Matteo Crotta, Ilona Diomidova, Liu Dushi, Kieran Karuna, and Yeung Ka Chun**.

+---

+## 11 License

+This software was developed for educational purposes as part of the **MSc Data Science and Artificial Intelligence** **Module CSCK541 – Software Development in Practice**.
+It is distributed under the **MIT License**, which permits reuse, modification, and distribution with appropriate attribution.

+---